NamasakaLennox/printf/README.md

 ![alx-logo](https://raw.githubusercontent.com/NamasakaLennox/printf/main/images/alx-application-logo.png)

 ## printf()
-The printf project is a collaboration between **Lennox Namasaka** and **Fredrick Kyeki**, who are students of the ALX Software Engineering program.The project is named **"_printf"**, and imitates the actual **"printf**" command located in the stdio.h library in the c - programming language.
+The printf project is a collaboration between [**Lennox Namasaka**](https://github.com/NamasakaLennox) and [**Fredrick Kyeki**](https://github.com/FREDRICKKYEKI)., who are students of the ALX Software Engineering program.The project is named **"_printf"**, and imitates the actual **"printf**" command located in the stdio.h library in the c - programming language.
 It contains some of the basic features and functions found in the manual 3 of "printf".

 **_printf()** is a function that performs formatted output conversion and print data.
 This is it's prototype: